turingschool/backend-curriculum-site/module4/lessons/organize-an-express-app.md

 ## Going Further

+### `static` Class Methods

+Ideally in OOP, our controllers and models would be class-based.
+Explore [`static`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static) methods to see how we can easily emulate Ruby's class methods.

 ### `next()` and Middleware

 Curious what the `next` argument in `postSecret` up there is?
 In my opinion, it's the coolest thing about Express.

 `next` is a unique tool that allows you write your own application middleware.
-With this, you can take your Express app in virtually any direction. (_literally_) The only difference between a middleware function and a route handler callback is that middleware functions are expected to call `next` if they don't complete the request cycle.
+With this, you can take your Express app in virtually any direction.
+The only difference between a middleware function and a route handler callback is that middleware functions are expected to call `next` if they don't complete the request cycle.

 There are middleware packages for cookies, sessions, user logins, URL params, POST data, security headers and much more.